Image: butsaya33 / stock.adobe.com

 Massachusetts and Vermont both already had state-based premium subsidies (which predate the ACA) for lower-income enrollees.
 California implemented a new state-based premium subsidy program as of 2020, offering subsidies to households with income up to 600% of the poverty level (these subsidies are no longer necessary in 2021, now that the American Rescue Plan has been implemented and federal subsidies are larger).
 New Jersey debuted a state-based subsidy program in 2021.
-Colorado will start to offer a similar program as of 2022.
+Colorado is offering a state-funded cost-sharing reduction program as of 2022.

 Legislation to protect consumers from surprise balance billing